nialdaly/terraform-eks/README.md

 # Terraform EKS
-The following project will demonstrate the process of provisioning a VPC, security groups and an Amazon EKS cluster using Terraform.
-Then Jenkins is installed on the cluster using Helm.
+The following project will demonstrate the process of provisioning a Virtual Private Cloud (VPC), security groups and an Amazon Elastic Kubernetes Service (EKS) cluster using Terraform.
+Once the EKS cluster has been successfully created, [kubectl](https://kubernetes.io/docs/reference/kubectl/kubectl/) and [Helm](https://helm.sh) will be used to install [Jenkins](https://www.jenkins.io).

 ## Prerequisites
 * AWS account